erclee2000/trajectory-following/README.md

     - dynamic velocity -- reduced from 7.00 to 4.00
 - NOTE: You should not need to do 1 to 3 if you are doing this an actual robot with a roborio.
 Instead follow the instructions for characterizing your robot provided by FRC.
 I believe you put the hardware info about your motors, drivetrain, and gryo into SysID and then use "deploy" which would then deploy the code for running the four tests to the Roborio.
 More details here: https://docs.wpilib.org/en/2022/docs/software/pathplanning/system-identification/configuring-project.html
 4. Ran each of the four test by starting test, using "auton" from the romi-characterization-sysid project
+- NOTE: the robot does NOT stop on its own during the tests.
+You have to switch it to disabled after it run for ample distance otherwise it will continue to go (and crash into a wall).
 5. Saved data to .json file (sysid_data_meters_and_velo_4.0.json)
 6. Opened .json in SysID and verified that data looked good https://docs.wpilib.org/en/stable/docs/software/pathplanning/system-identification/analyzing-data.html